dblock/iex-ruby-client/README.md

 open_timeout        | Optional connection open timeout in seconds. publishable_token   | IEX Cloud API publishable token. endpoint            | Defaults to `https://cloud.iexapis.com/v1`.

+## Sandbox Environment

+IEX recommends you use a sandbox token and endpoint for testing.

+However, please note that data in the IEX sandbox environment is scrambled.
+Therefore elements such as company and people names, descriptions, tags, and website URLs don't render any coherent data.

+See [IEX sandbox environment](https://intercom.help/iexcloud/en/articles/2915433-testing-with-the-iex-cloud-sandbox) for more information.

 ## Errors